zhoujj2013/lncfuntk/README.md

 firefox ./07Report/index.html
 ```

-## Run lncFunTK analysis on your data
+## Run lncFunTK analysis on your own data

 To run lncFunTK analysis on your data, you need to prepare input dataset as we described in [Input files section](#input-files), then run lncFunTK as we described in [run demo section](#run-demo).
 Finally, you can check lncFunTK analysis result in 07Report directory.
 For more details about lncFunTK output, please refer to [Output files section](#output-files).